Your Carbon Footprint

 - Properly insulate your home and try to go without heating or air conditioning during mild-weathered months.
 You can also find a programmable thermostat that can turn off during times when you’re at work, and turn on again just in time for your return.

 - Air dry your dishes and hang your laundry from time-to-time.
 Or play little-house-on-the-prairie and line dry your billowing clouds of laundry in the wind.

-- It is estimated that 13% of greenhouse gas emissions are due to the cultivation and transportation of mass produced food in North America alone.
-So why not turn your Sunday into farmer’s market day and shop local!
-It’s not only better for the local economy, but it’s healthier, cleaner, and you will have a greater piece of mind knowing where your food came from.
-If you have a green thumb, try your hand at making a veggie garden in your backyard, or gather some neighbours in your apartment or condo community and see if you can arrange an urban community garden.
+- It is estimated that 13% of greenhouse gas emissions are due to the cultivation and transportation of mass-produced food in North America alone.
+So, why not turn your Sunday into farmer’s market day and shop local!
+It’s not only better for the local economy, but it’s healthier, cleaner, and you will have a greater peace of mind knowing where your food came from.
+If you have a green thumb, try your hand at making a veggie garden in your backyard, or gather some neighbors in your apartment or condo community and see if you can arrange an urban community garden.